Vocal Scales — Practice in Every Key with Pitch Feedback

 Audio and display

-- Notes use short sampled piano clips in the browser (not a separate synth patch).
+• Notes use short sampled piano clips in the browser (preloaded when possible for low latency).
 First play may initialize the audio context on some devices.

 Vocal practice ideas